 Covid-19 has had a profound professional and personal impact on artists and arts workers, and major structural impacts for arts organisations, caused by the overnight cessation of all arts activity in Ireland as a result of the pandemic.

-On this page we’re offering a range of resources which you might like to explore to support your wellbeing.
+See below for a range of resources which you might like to explore to support your wellbeing.
 These include sector specific resources and recommendations from national and regional art form resource organisations, health and wellbeing resources available from the HSE and a range of recommended resources which may be helpful in different ways.

 Surviving or Thriving?
 Partners